Floods in the United States (2000–present): Spring 2011 Mississippi River Floods

 Two of the most deadly tornado outbreaks in U.S. history combined with spring snowmelt cause the Mississippi to swell to record levels.
 Missouri, Illinois, Tennessee, Arkansas, Mississippi, and Louisiana were affected, and the western counties of Kentucky, Tennessee, and Mississippi were declared federal disaster areas.
 The Birds Point-New Madrid Floodway was put into use for the first time since 1937.
 Nine floodgates of the Morganza Spillway were opened, marking the first use of the gates since the 1973 flood.
 330 of the Bonnet Carré Spillway's gates were opened to save the levees protecting New Orleans.
 There was concern that if the Old River Control Structure, the Morganza Spillway, or the Bonnet Carré Spillway failed, the Mississippi River could change its course, flowing either into the Atchafalaya Basin or Lake Pontchartrain.

 September 2011 Mid-Atlantic Flooding

-US Midwest floods 2013
+In early September, the remnants of Tropical Storm Lee had stalled due to Hurricane Katia.
+As a result, the main cyclone stalled over the Midwest, and a cold front associated with Lee stalled over the Northeastern states.
+This drew tropical moisture into the Mid-Atlantic.
+Over 1 1/2 feet of rain fell in some areas from September 3 to 7.
+Moisture from Hurricane Irene had already saturated the ground little over a week before, leaving the runoff plunging straight into waterways.
+Streams and creeks throughout the region flooded, as well as moderate flooding of the Delaware River in some spots.

+The worst of the flooding stayed in the Susquehanna River area.
+Both the West Branch and North Branch, as well as most of their tributaries, flooded.
+Flood damage was sustained in a swath from southern New York to the mouth, located at Havre de Grace in northern Maryland.
+Record flooding occurred in the Binghamton, New York region, and in northeastern and central Pennsylvania.
+In Wilkes-Barre, the water was measured at 42.66 feet, an astounding number compared to the record of 40.90 feet Hurricane Agnes set in 1972.
+Municipalities along the river sustained major damage, many households and businesses among them declared condemned.
+The Bloomsburg Fair, an event in Bloomsburg since 1855, was canceled for the first time.
+Damages for the disaster were in the tens of millions (USD), if not hundreds.